 Please plan on arriving at the Center 15 minutes before your scheduled visit to allow time for security clearance, coat check, and check-in.
 (Note: Unless otherwise confirmed, generally no entry to the Center will be permitted before 10:45 a.m.
 Tuesday to Friday, and before 9:45 a.m.
 Saturday, Sunday and public holidays).

 Public Heritage Tour

-Groups must check in at the Nobel Reception which is accessible through the main entrance on 9 Justice Drive.
+Groups must check in at the Noble Reception which is accessible through the main entrance on 9 Justice Drive.